frapplecat/moonup/README.md

 # CREDITS

-* Thanks to Code Institute Tutors Oisin and Scott for their advice on a couple of issues.
+* Thanks to Code Institute Tutors Oisín and Scott for their advice on a couple of issues.
 * Thanks to Kera Cudmore for her talk on creating README files
 * Big thank you to my CI Mentor, Mitko Bachvarov, for his support, excellent advice and eagle eye for detail.